commschamp/comms_protocols_cpp_src/text/intro/challenges.md

 development effort to find and fix them.

 What about extending an existing message by adding an extra field at the end or even in the middle?
-How easy it's going to be and what development time needs to be spent?
-How error-prone it's going to be?
+How easy is it going to be and how much development time needs to be spent?
+How error-prone is it going to be?

 ## Inter-System Reuse
 Quite often the implementation of the same protocol needs to be reused between